 Over the years, I confess I’ve fretted about past mistakes or sentimentally glorified earlier days, while anxiously obsessing about the uncertainties of the future.
 It was a challenge to live in the moment, to seize the resources within myself and appreciate the possibilities each day offered.
-But, thanks to age and experience, I eventually changed and learned that difficult situations often work out for the best in unforeseen ways.
+But thanks to age and experience, I eventually learned that difficult situations often work out for the best in unforeseen ways.
 I was reminded of Ernest Hemingway, who once wrote, “It takes a lifetime to understand the simplest truths.”

 Over the years, when despondency returned, I found consolation and inspiration in Henry Miller’s 1962 book, Stand Still Like the Hummingbird, which I discovered in my early twenties.
 Not nearly as well-known as his large, controversial novels (Tropic of Cancer, Tropic of Capricorn), this small collection of stories and essays is a slow reveal of his personal philosophy of life.